 If you love fresh linens but are tired of buying single use herbal sachets, here’s a DIY tutorial for making your own re-usable lavender sachet.
 There are two sets of instructions; one for a quick lavender sachet that requires minimal sewing, and another that’s slightly fancier so that you can use it in place of single-use wrapping paper.
-Make these re-usable lavender sachets for your own linens or as a gift for someone special – Mother’s Day IS coming up, after all.
+Make these re-usable lavender sachets for your own linens or as a gift for someone special.

 If you need a confetti cake for that special birthday or tea party, but don’t want all the commercial dyes and sugars, this spring flower natural confetti cake recipe is for you!
 Foraged spring flowers add just the right pizzaz to this natural confetti cake!